stranger-ranger/ft_printf/README.md

 # ft_printf
-Basic functionality of the printf function in C.
+In this repository, I simulated the basic functionality of the printf function in C. I hope this will help you pass the project and meet the deadline.